Food For Anxiety: What Can Help Improve Mood And Mental Health

 - High-protein foods, such as beans or lean meats: High-protein foods can provide your body with the ability to stay alert which is often one of the most significant symptoms of both depression and anxiety.
 While people with anxiety might feel some brain fog due to being constantly on high alert, individuals experiencing depression may experience apathy or listlessness.
 More protein can combat the discomfort that an imbalance of awareness can cause, helping in either case.

-- Leafy greens, such as chard, kale and spinach: These veggies are generally noted to be full of compounds such as magnesium, vitamin B, and the amino acid tryptophan, which can support healthier psychological and physical function.
+- Leafy greens, such as chard, kale and spinach: These vegetables are generally noted to be full of compounds such as magnesium, vitamin B, and the amino acid tryptophan, which can support healthier psychological and physical function.

 - Complex carbohydrates, like certain legumes, fiber-dense vegetables, and whole grain: According to Uma Naidoo, MD—a nutritional psychiatrist and director of nutritional and lifestyle psychiatry at Massachusetts General Hospital—complex carbs take longer to digest than simple carbs.
 This can help bring down high blood sugar levels, which have been linked to anxiety-related symptoms.